Your bones are living tissue that require movement and exercise to remain healthy.

 - severe diabetes

-“I have osteoporosis.
+“I have low bone density.
 Will vibration therapy help my bones?”

 There is evidence for both sides of the argument.
 So if you’re keen to try a vibration machine, you need consider the pros and cons: